delax/Enviromine-Configs/README.md

 ## To Use

-1. Copy "config" folder's contents into your Minecraft config folder
+1. Copy "configs" folder's contents into your Minecraft "configs" folder
 2. Play Minecraft